Vivipary: Description

 Most seed-bearing fruits produce a hormone that suppresses germination until after the fruit or parent plant dies, or the seeds pass through an animal's digestive tract.
 At this stage, the hormone's effect will dissipate and germination will occur once conditions are suitable.
 Some species lack this suppressant hormone as a central part of their reproductive strategy.
 For example, fruits that develop in climates without large seasonal variations.
 This phenomenon occurs most frequently on ears of corn, tomatoes, strawberries, peppers, pears, citrus fruits, and plants that grow in mangrove environments.

 In some species of mangroves, for instance, the seed germinates and grows from its own resources while still attached to its parent.
 Seedlings of some species are dispersed by currents if they drop into the water, but others develop a heavy, straight taproot that commonly penetrates mud when the seedling drops, thereby effectively planting the seedling.
 This contrasts with the examples of vegetative reproduction mentioned above, in that the mangrove plantlets are true seedlings produced by sexual reproduction.

 In some trees, like jackfruit, some citrus, and avocado, the seeds can be found already germinated while the fruit goes overripe; strictly speaking this condition cannot be described as vivipary, but the moist and humid conditions provided by the fruit mimic a wet soil that encourages germination.
 However, the seeds also can germinate under moist soil.

-In some species of cacti, such as Escobaria vivipara, seeds germinate while still inside of the fruit.
-When the fruit is broken open, it bears many cacti propagules.
-This is thought to be an adaptation to rapid photoperiod, or daylight changes, since Escobaria vivipara is one of the few cacti that naturally occurs above the frost line in Canada.